grocerycrud/documentation/2.x/api/set-add.md

 ---
 id: set-add
 title: setAdd
-description:
+description: Setting the insert functionality.
+This function is rare to use as the default is already enabled.
 permalink: docs/set-add
-previous: set-action-button
+previous: callback-insert
-next: set-api-url-path
+next: unset-add
 ---

 # setAdd